crowdhaven/elders/README.md

 ## Payment gateways

-Currently, we support Braintree through our payment engines.
-Payment engines are extensions to ProduceRun that implement a specific payment gateway logic.
+Currently, Braintree marketplace is fully intregated into this codebase.
+Payment engines are extensions to Codebase that implement a specific payment gateway logic.
 The current working engines are:
 * Braintree Marketplace, https://www.braintreepayments.com/features/marketplace
 *